ishitakarandikar/ishitakarandikar.github.io/README.md

 Port : 5060 or 5061
 <br>Used to transfer voice when we are using our voiceover IP phone to a voice gateway which gets us out of the rest of the telephone system so we can make calls.

-## SQL Databse Protocols
+## SQL Database Protocols
-SQL is a protocol named Structured Query Language and it is actually server[SQL server], language to access ata on that server, protocol[used to communicate accross network to access that database].
+SQL is a protocol named Structured Query Language and it is actually server[SQL server], language to access data on that server, protocol[used to communicate across network to access that database].

 # Transport Layer Protocols
 This layer is responsible for building a session and maintaining a session between the two endpoints i.e client and server on a data network.